Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 21'And it shall be that everyone who calls on the name of the Lord will be saved.'

 2:14 "Peter" Just think, of all the disciples, Peter was the one to preach the first Christian sermon!
 The one who denied knowing Jesus three times (cf. Luke 23)!
 Peter's change from cowardice and denial to boldness and spiritual insight is another evidence that the age of the Spirit had dawned with life-changing power.
 This is his first recorded sermon in Acts.
-It shows us the content and emphasis of the preaching of the Apostles.
+It (i.e., like all Apostolic sermons) shows us the content and emphasis of the preaching of the Apostles.
 The apostolic sermons of Peter and Paul, as well as the sermon of Stephen in Acts 7, form a theological summary of the basic tenets of the gospel.

 SPECIAL TOPIC: THE KERYGMA OF THE EARLY CHURCH